sgruhier/capistrano-db-tasks/README.markdown

 Install
 =======

-Add it as a gem
+Add it as a gem:
     gem "capistrano-db-tasks", git: "https://github.com/bigfive/capistrano-db-tasks.git"

 Add to config/deploy.rb: